Grandrath/sidefx/README.md

 ### Dispatchers

 A _dispatcher_ does exactly that.
-It takes an effect type instance, looks up a performer for this effect and calls the performer with the effect.
+It takes an effect type instance and looks up a performer for this effect.

 To be able to look up performers based on the type of effect we need a `TypeDispatcher`: